 Record of the Year, Album of the Year, Song of the Year, Best R&B Performance, Best R&B Song, and Best R&B Album, are all completely different awards with separate criteria and separate sets of nominated artists, and yet, Bruno Mars was able to take home all six awards.
 Kendrick Lamar took home all four awards in the rap category, as well as Best Music Video, Chris Stapleton won Best Country Album, Song, and Performance, and Ed Sheeran won both Best Pop Vocal Album and Pop Performance.

-It makes a lot of sense to me, that the best rap album should also include the best rap song, the best country album the best country song, the best pop album the best pop song, and so on, but the Grammy Awards still give out separate awards with separate nominees every year.
 This year’s awards were also not the only time an artist such as Bruno Mars swept the general category as well as their genres, as just last year Adele did precisely the same.
 Even more similar, before Bruno Mars tonight, an artist hadn’t taken home six or more awards since Adele previously swept the show for the first time back in 2012.

 With genres blending more and more out of the Grammy’s defined categories every year, and the same artists taking home all of what could have been a more diversified celebration of awards, it seems that now, more than ever, is time for the Grammy’s to rethink their selection process.
 So, where do we start?
 As I said before, the process for Grammy nomination and genre sorting is extremely complex, but I hope that I’ll be able to explain it simply enough below: